 Workout And Bodybuilding Nutrition

-You reading this article means you realized one important thing about building muscle and bodybuilding: lifting weights is only half the equation.
+You reading this article means you realized one important thing about building muscle and bodybuilding: lifting weights is one half of the equation.

-The other part is giving your body the fuel to perform the workouts with maximum capability and providing it with the building blocks it needs to increase muscle mass.
+The other is giving your body fuel to perform workouts with maximum capability and afterwards feeding it the necessary building blocks to increase muscle mass.
 This side of the sheet has two components:

 - Carbohydrates as a fast fuel source before workouts